Gloria Chadwell - Obituary

 She was preceded in death by her husband Herbert Chadwell and 11 of her 12 siblings.
 She is survived by her five daughters Karen (Wayne) Moses, Marilyn (Pat) Edwards, Joan (Fred) Wilkinson, Patty (Todd) Spellman and Janice Tibbs.
-She also leaves 12 grandchildren: Wendy (Moses) Zermeno, Steven Moses, Allison (Edwards) Solano, Kari (Edwards) Ardis, Kayla Edwards, Matt Wilkinson, Adam Wilkinson, Jacob Wilkinson, Emily Wilkinson, Amanda (Spellman) Fortino, Laura Spellman and Greg Spellman.
-In addition, she leaves 13 great-grandchildren: Malakai, Alexia, and Elijah Zermeno, Mathew and Natalie Moses, Alex, Isabella and Daniel Solano, Jane and Maggie Ardis, Chase and Aria Wilkinson, Cole Fortino and 1 more great-grandchild on the way.
+She also leaves 12 grandchildren; Wendy (Moses) Zermeno, Steven Moses, Allison (Edwards) Solano, Kari (Edwards) Ardis, Kayla Edwards, Matt Wilkinson, Adam Wilkinson, Jacob Wilkinson, Emily Wilkinson, Amanda (Spellman) Fortino, Laura Spellman and Greg Spellman.
+In addition, she leaves 13 great grandchildren with 1 more great grandchild on the way.
 She leaves her brother Walter Blomquist of Gonzales and many nieces and nephews.

 Gloria graduated from Salinas High School and spent 5 years as a bookkeeper at Cornell Tractor Company.
 After her marriage to Herb, together they raised 5 daughters on an apple ranch outside of Aromas.
 She was a member of the Native Daughters of the Golden West, was a longtime member of Aromas Community Baptist Church and held a variety of roles in the Aromas School PTA.